mrbar42/trixion-starter/README.md

 ## How to use

-1. get latest [release](https://github.com/mrbar42/trixion/releases) tar.gz/zip
+1. get the latest [release](https://github.com/mrbar42/trixion/releases) tar.gz/zip file and extract
 2. `npm install`
 3. npm run dev
 4. open browser at `localhost:4040`